-- There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - A Level 3 appeal is reviewed by an Administrative Law Judge or attorney adjudicator.
+• The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

 SECTION 9 Taking your appeal to Level 3 and beyond